ILuisonI/Advanced-Javascript-Project/README.md

 As an admin you can edit pictures and delete them.
 As a user/admin you can add pictures to your cart.

-A toast will show when you:
+ Markup : A toast will show when you:
               1. Successfully add a picture to your cart.
               2. Update your profile.
               3. Try to add a picture to your cart that is already added to your cart (error toast in the color red).

 You can view your cart and remove pictures from your cart.